algorand-coding-challenges/challenge-1/README.md

    2. How did you solve the problem?
    3. Screenshot of your terminal showing the logged sentence. `Payment of 1000000 microAlgos was sent to [receiver's address]`

-## Checkpoint 5: 🏆 Claim your verifiable credentials! 🎓
+## Checkpoint 5: 🏆 Claim your certificate of completion NFT! 🎓

 The Algorand Developer Relations team will review the submission and "approve" the PR by labeling it `Approved`.
-Once it's approved, we will share the magic link to claim your verifiable credential in the comment of the PR!
+Once it's approved, we will share the magic link to claim your certificate of completion NFT in the comment of the PR!

-🎉 Congratulations Algodev!
+🎉 Congratulations on completing the challenge Algodev!
 Now on to the next one 💪